 RCGS expedition support is awarded to individuals and teams undertaking expeditions in Canada that complement the mandate of the Society to “make Canada better known to Canadians and to the world.”

-The deadline for application is January 7 annually.
+The deadline to apply is January 7 annually.

 In order to be considered for support:

-Expeditions must have a clear element of physical challenge, adventure, and exploration while taking into account remoteness; physical challenges and difficulty; terrain and elements
+- Expeditions must have a clear element of physical challenge, adventure, and exploration while taking into account remoteness; physical challenges and difficulty; terrain and elements

 However, those expeditions whose leadership and/or majority of participants are “professional adventurers” will require:

-All 2021 Applications have a new and mandatory requirement to submit a COVID-19 plan as described in the online application form
+All applications have a mandatory requirement to submit a COVID-19 plan as described in the online application form.

 There are five levels of expedition grants.
 Not all grants may be awarded in a given year.